antonkw/minimal-mistakes/_posts/2022-01-03-reader-monad.md

 ```

 #### Reader is just a function
 With that path, we can return to the statement about my confusion.
 I said I thought Reader is just a function.
 After a while, I was unconsciously correct.
 Some additions are required though.
+Even not addition but reversion; function is Reader.

 Cats treat functions as applicative functors.
 So we can try to return our definitions into single-argument functions: